How To Bullseye Tie Dye

 Once the dye has cured, it’s time to rinse and wash the shirt.
 This is an important step as, if done in the wrong order or rushed, it can muddy up the nice colors and pattern you created.

-10. Take the shirt out of the plastic bag and put it in a sink or bucket (something that can get dirty and won’t stain).
+10. Take the shirt out of the plastic bag and put it in a sink or bucket (something that can get dirty and won’t stain like a stainless steel sink).
 We have a stainless steel kitchen sink, so I use that.
 You can cut/take off the rubber bands and then rinse the shirt in COLD water.
 The cold part is critical because it allows excess dye to wash out slowly while not dyeing the remaining white parts of the shirt.

 11. Repeat this rinse process several times until the water is fairly clear.